thaibao2001/thaibao2001/README.md

 - 👋 Hi, I’m @thaibao2001
 - 👀 I’m a back-end developer.
 - 🌱 Graduated from Hung Yen University of Technology and Education.
-- Currently working at Vietnam AI Academy.
+- Currently working for Vietnam AI Academy.

 <!---
 thaibao2001/thaibao2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.